Recreational Activities Can Cause Brain Injuries in Children

 Contact Us – Cullotta Law Offices

-If your child sustained a serious head injury, brain injury or other serious personal injury as a result of using recreational activity as a result of someone else’s negligence, call Cullotta Law Offices in Glenview and Chicago IL.
+If your child sustained a serious head injury, brain injury, or other serious personal injuries as a result of using recreational activity as a result of someone else’s negligence, call Cullotta Law Offices in Glenview and Chicago IL.
 When you call us at 847-651-7191 to speak with a Chicago Brain Injury Lawyer about your child’s brain injury.